 In a recent survey conducted by our team, 89.9% of you said that a Vascular Occlusion is your biggest concern when it comes to treating a patient.

-Dr Tim and Dr Adam discussed whether Vascular Occlusions appear instantly or have a delayed response in their podcast, Aesthetics Mastery.
+Dr Tim and a colleague discussed whether Vascular Occlusions appear instantly or have a delayed response in their podcast, Aesthetics Mastery.

 Is a Vascular Occlusion instant or is there a delayed response?